-Flatland by Edwin A d: A Romance of Many Dimensions Part 1, Se ection 3 Concernin an excerpt g the Inhabitants of Flatland ional Men and Gentlemen are Squares (to which class I myself belong) and Figures or Pentagons.
-Six-Sided F receive the sides becor these come the Nobility, of whom there are several degrees, beginning at igures, or Hexagons, and from thence rising in the number of their sides till they honourable title of Polygonal, or many-Sided.
-Finally when the number of the mes so numerous, and the sides themselves so small, that the figure cannot be ad from a circle, he is included in the Circular or Priestly order; and this is the so of all. that each ge f Nature with us that a male child shall have one more side than his father, so eneration shall rise (as a rule) one step in the scale of development and nobility. n of a Square is a Pentagon; the son of a Pentagon, a Hexagon; and so on.
+Part 1, Section 3

+Concerning the Inhabitants of Flatland an excerpt

+Our Professional Men and Gentlemen are Squares (to which class I myself belong) and Five-Sided Figures or Pentagons.

+Next above these come the Nobility, of whom there are several degrees, beginning at Six-Sided Figures, or Hexagons, and from thence rising in the number of their sides till they receive the honourable title of Polygonal, or many-Sided.
+Finally when the number of the sides becomes so numerous, and the sides themselves so small, that the figure cannot be distinguished from a circle, he is included in the Circular or Priestly order; and this is the highest class of all.

+It is a Law of Nature with us that a male child shall have one more side than his father, so that each generation shall rise (as a rule) one step in the scale of development and nobility.
+Thus the son of a Square is a Pentagon; the son of a Pentagon, a Hexagon; and so on.